Director - Producer

 ABOUT

 Marina Montesanti is a theatre director and a Tony Award-nominated co-producer as part of Iconic Vizion Productions.
 Broadway (co-pro): Fat Ham, A Beautiful Noise: The Neil Diamond Musical.
-As Director (selected): I Hope this Letter Reaches Mitclan, Lenfest Center for the Arts; The Visit, Lenfest Center for the Arts; In The Bronx Brown Girls can See Stars Too, Lehman Stages; Uncle Vanya, Columbia University; Lizzie, Madison Theatre; Dear Mr. C, University of the Arts; EXIST, Columbia University; Savana Glacial, Irondale Theatre; Derecho, La Tea.
+As Director (selected): I Hope this Letter Reaches Mitclan, Lenfest Center for the Arts; The Visit, Lenfest Center for the Arts; In The Bronx Brown Girls can See Stars Too, Vassar College and Lehman Stages; Uncle Vanya, Columbia University; Lizzie, Madison Theatre; Dear Mr. C, University of the Arts; EXIST, Columbia University; Savana Glacial, Irondale Theatre; Derecho, La Tea.
 Assistant Director; 1776, A.R.T.
 As Associate Director to Sergio Trujillo & Luis Salgado.

 Montesanti has worked with Roundabout Theatre Company, Gibney Dance, BAM, Signature Theatre, The Metropolitan Opera, and others.
 SDC member, SDCF Charles Abbott Fellow, TPOC Bway, Statera Mentorship Member - MAESTRA Music, Inc. Marina also taught at CAP21 for the Musical Theatre BFA Program.
 Director of new works awarded: The Jonathan Larson Grant, Hansberry Lilly’s, Kennedy Center National Playwriting award, Leah Prize.